KareemOye/USB_POWER_SUPPLY_PCB/README.md

 footprints, ordering parts and hand soldering.

 Looking back, the layout is quite spread out and wasn't optimized for size or performance.
-The next revision applies what I learned here, with SMD parts, a tighter layout and a 4-layer stackup, bringing the board down from 145 × 38 mm to 41 × 37 mm.
+The next revision applies what I learned here, with SMD components, a tighter layout and a 4-layer stackup, bringing the board down from 145 × 38 mm to 41 × 37 mm.